top of page

 4. Advanced Periodontitis

-Advanced periodontitis is the most severe stage of gum disease.
+Advanced periodontitis is the most severe stage of Periodontal disease.
 At this point, significant bone loss has occurred, and the teeth may become so loose that they require extraction.
 Surgical treatments, such as bone grafts or gum grafts, may be necessary to restore lost tissue.
 If left untreated, advanced periodontitis can lead to tooth loss and affect your overall health.

 Treatment Options for Gum Disease